-It belonged to the church of Vouillon (Indre), those two ones being a dependency of the abbey of Déols.
-A bull gave by pope Pascal II in 1115 mentioned it for the first time.
+It belonged to the church of Vouillon (Indre): a bull gave by pope Pascal II in 1115 mentioned it for the first time.

-On one of those stalls, we can see La Trémoille’s blazon (with little eagles) but also Chabannes’ blazon, the family of his wife Avoye: yes, these stalls were given by the couple on the occasion of their wedding in 1511!
+On one of those stalls, we can see La Trémoille’s blazon (with eagles) but also Chabannes’ blazon, family of his wife: these stalls were given by the couple on the occasion of their wedding in 1511!

 They date back to the 12th c.
-Besides the traditional decoration of leaves, lions on the corners, we have two nice scenes: the Christ who give keys to saint Peter, with saint Paul holding a scroll; the sacrifice of Abraham with the angel trying to prevent him from immolating Isaac.
+Besides the traditional decoration of leaves, lions on the corners, we have two nice scenes: Jesus Christ giving keys to saint Peter, with saint Paul holding a scroll; the sacrifice of Abraham with the angel trying to prevent him from immolating Isaac.

 Look closer: you’ll see something different in those capitals... eyes!

 The sculptor added leaden balls in the characters’ eyes: their black pupils seem alive!